RafeefOtai/AI-Image-Classification/README.md

 print("Confidence Score:", confidence_score)
 ```

+---

-## Step 4: Output
+## Step 6: Running the Script in VS Code
-I ran the script in VS Code and the model correctly predicted the class of the test image with high confidence.
+I ran the script from the VS Code terminal using the Anaconda environment, and the model correctly predicted the class of the test image with high confidence.

 ![Model output](Output.png)